Who We Are

 By the mid-1980s, the founding companies left, and The Theatre Centre remained to assist other artists and groups.
 In 1984, the R+D (Research and Development) program was established and became the leading proponent for theatrical exploration in the city.
 In 2004, R+D was replaced by a two-year Residency Program.
 Over the years, The Theatre Centre has supported an unprecedented number of companies, productions, artists and ideas and continues to cultivate an environment that assists artistic risk takers: Jennifer Tarver, Chris Leavins, Sarah Stanley, bluemouth inc., Ame Henderson, ATSA, Cathy Gordon, Independent Aunties, Juliet Palmer, Michael Rubenfeld, One Reed Theatre, Jon McCurley & Ame Lam, Susanna Hood and Ravi Jain are just a few among them.

 In 2002, The Theatre Centre presented its first Free Fall, a biennial festival dedicated to celebrating innovative boundary-testing work from across Canada and beyond.

-Franco Boni has been the Artistic Director of The Theatre Centre since 2003.
+Franco Boni was the Artistic Director of The Theatre Centre from 2003 to 2019.